 The professor of nutrition at the University of Massachusetts Nancy L. Cohen explains that the Mediterranean diet is abundant in seafood, whole grains, nuts, seeds, fruits, vegetables, and olive oil.

-On the other hand, it’s low in red meat and moderate in cheese and yogurt as dairy products.
+On the other hand, it’s low in red meat and moderates in cheese and yogurt as dairy products.

 Also, it allows red wine in moderation, or up to five ounces a day for women and up to ten ounces a day for men.